Welsh handball

 Welsh handball (Pêl-law) is one of the ancient native sports of Wales.
 It is related to coeval sports such as Irish handball, fives, and Basque pelota and is a possible antecedent of American handball.
 The sport has been continually attested since the Middle Ages and its popularity saw it become an important expression of Welsh culture, offering ordinary people opportunities through prize money, bookkeeping and even player professionalism.

 Due to its cultural significance games of Pêl-law were simply referred to as Chwarae Pêl (playing ball) and it has since been described as "Wales’s first national sport".

 Rules and scoring

 Pêl-law shares many rules and its methods of scoring with other handball games, as well as squash and racquetball.
 A hard, leather-cased ball (a Spaldeen is often used today) is struck with the palm against a front wall.
 The objective is to keep the ball out of the opponent's reach but inside the bounds of play so that they are unable to return.
-Points are only awarded for the serving player.
+The ball must hit the wall and remain within the court markings, or a point is awarded to the opposition.
+A return shot offers players the chance to make a "kill shot", where the ball is hit so low that it makes it impossible for the opposition to return any shot.
+Games are usually one on one, but pairs and other variations are also played.

 Scores are marked on the front wall using the traditional "box" scoring system, and formal matches are overseen by an official score marker and one referee.
 Whilst historically the rules varied from village to village, the scoring method remained constant and is still in use today.